suncoast-devs/handbook/lessons/cs-commenting-code/index.md

 - Explaining some difficult to understand code.
 - Removing code that is no longer relevant but you just can't let it go.

-Comments are good for all of these reasons are.
+Comments are good for all of these reasons.
 However, the last one, leaving commented out code is usually frowned upon since a developer who inherits your project may not know why that code needs to still be in the file, but commented out.